ktaragorn/excel_functions/README.md

 2. Use the `Excel.<function>` style anywhere.

 #TODO
-- more docs about the functions themselves, for now, you can take a look at the code
+- more docs about the functions themselves, for now, you can take a look at the code, or the [Yard Documentation](http://rubydoc.info/gems/excel_functions/)

 ## Contributing